 a 19[arithmetical value]-inch[unit of measurement] tablet [referent]

 A number without a referent is like a sentence without a subject.
 All elements of the numerical information unit must be interpreted accurately to convey the information.
 For instance, if I didn’t know the equivalent term of the unit of measurement ‘inch’ in the target language, I wouldn’t be able to provide my audience with an accurate rendition of the source-language numerical information.

 The second type of numerical preparation is aimed at acquiring encyclopaedic numerical knowledge about the topic of our assignment.
 Like general encyclopaedic knowledge in understanding, the knowledge of some reference numerical facts allows us to understand the numbers in the source-speech.
 This enables us to apply interpreting strategies when needed or desirable.
 For instance, if I didn’t know the correct translation of the word ‘inch’ but I could convert this unit of measurement into centimetre, I would still be able to provide my audience with equivalent information.
 This type of preparation also allows us to perform a plausibility check of our delivery, which can save us from painful plausibility errors.
 For instance, knowing the rough length of an inch in the real world, I would not confuse ’19 inches’ with ’90 inches’ when talking about the width of a laptop screen.
-Even if similar-sounding numerals are a frequent problem trigger, thanks to my background numerical knowledge, I would immediately judge the second option as implausible.
+Even if similar-sounding numerals are a frequent problem trigger, thanks to my background numerical knowledge, I would immediately judge the second option as implausible, see this here.